Italian Cats

 These cats are believed to help control the population of rats and other pests, and are often fed and cared for by local residents.

-Cat breeds popular in Italy today were introduced to the country from other parts of the world, beginning during ancient Roman times.
+Cat breeds popular in Italy today came from other parts of the world, beginning during ancient Roman times.

-These cats would have been similar in appearance to the wild African wildcat, a small, short-haired cat with a slender body and pointed ears.
+In fact, these early Italians looked similar to African wildcats, small, short-haired wild felines with a slender body and pointed ears.

-The concept of cat “breeds” as we understand it today, did not exist until modern times, and Italian cats were not selectively bred for specific characteristics as they are today.
-Cats were simply working animals, kept to control rodent populations.
+The concept of cat “breeds” as we understand it today, came about during modern times.
+In the 20th century Italians began selectively breeding cats for specific characteristics as they are today.
+Until then, cats simply worked as animals who kept under control rodent populations.

-As the Roman Empire expanded, cats were brought to other parts of Europe, and eventually, as cats became more popular as pets and people started breeding them for different characteristics, different breeds of cats began to emerge.
+As the Roman Empire expanded, the Roman army brought cats to other parts of Europe, and eventually, as cats became more popular pets and people started breeding them for different characteristics, different breeds of cats emerged.

-Italy’s Persian cat is a popular breed that is known for its long, fluffy coat and sweet temperament.
-The breed is believed to have originated in ancient Persia (now Iran) and was later introduced to Europe, where it became popular in Italy and other countries.
+Italy’s Persian cat, a popular breed known for its long, fluffy coat and sweet temperament, likely originated in ancient Persia (modern-day Iran).

 Origin and History of Persian Cats: